danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 ## Safety, Hygiene and Personal

-The most important thing here is a map and a compass.
-Keep your map in something waterproof (the Ortlieb map bags are perfect) and get a good-quality compass with a clear backing.
+The most important thing here is a map and a [good quality compass][map_compass].
+Keep your map in something waterproof (the [Ortlieb map bags][map_ortlieb] are perfect) and get a good-quality compass with a clear backing.

-You're going to be out overnight, so make sure you have a torch.
-A head-torch is best to keep your hands free and make sure you have some spare batteries.
-You never know when you may find yourself needing to venture out of your tent at night.
-You should be taking a basic first-aid kit too.
+As you're going to be out overnight it's more important than ever that you take a torch, and a set of spare batteries.
+You never know when you're going to need the torch, so I would thoroughly recommend making your choice a headtorch - life becomes a lot easier when your hands are both free.

+A small first-aid kit is wise, too.
 I always ensure mine has the following:

 * Paracetamol
 * Ibuprofen
 * Savlon
-* Platers
+* Plasters
 * Small Scissors
-* Small tweezers (for tick removal)
+* Small tweezers (for [tick removal][guide_tick_removal])
-* Water purification tablets
+* [Water purification tablets][water_purification]
 * Spare contact lenses

-That should cover the basics, but ensure you take any personal medication that you know you're likely to need (thing like inhalers are easily forgotten).
+That should cover the basics, but ensure you take any personal medication that you know you're likely to need (things like inhalers are easily forgotten).
 It can be worth taking hand-sanitising gel (especiually if you use contact lenses) or hand-wipes for general hygiene around toilet use and cooking while out.
+If you are building one from scratch there is a [large range available][first_aid] which keep everything together and are often cheaper than buying everything individually.

 Other items I include are:

+* iPhone
 * [Anker Battery][anker_battery]
 * [Leatherman][leatherman_wave]
 * Headphones